Updated: Nov 24, 2022

-Even if they avoid drowning, people who are submerged underwater for an extended period of time are at risk of severe complications.
+Even if they avoid drowning, people submerged underwater for an extended time are at risk of severe complications.

 Hypoxia, the medical term for oxygen deficiency, can cause serious brain damage in victims.
 An acquired brain injury is the medical term for this type of injury.
 The following are some of the long-term implications of an acquired brain injury:

-Memory disorders, speech problems, and concentration problems are all examples of cognitive disabilities.
+Memory disorders, speech, and concentration problems are all cognitive disabilities.

 Both fine and gross motor skills are affected.